 In the rush of everyday dealings, it’s easy to forget that everyone in your business ecosystem is a customer: from investors to partners, buyers and their networks to anyone in the value chain from manufacturers to end consumers, including your employees.
 So, when we talk about the CX trend, we are talking about employee experience in disguise.

-While we’ve previously discussed the countless ways to use bots for closing customer experience gap, when looking at employees, chatbot use case pool explodes with even greater possibilities.
-Indeed, chatbots can have quite an influence on how your employees experience their day to day duties.
+We’ve previously discussed the countless ways to use bots for closing the customer experience gap.When looking at employees, chatbot use cases for HR offer even more exciting possibilities.
+Indeed, chatbots can have quite an influence on how your employees experience their day-to-day duties.

 Time and time again, research confirms that when it comes to customer experience and employee engagement, their value correlates quite closely.